19

 The CD cover comes out and is a 10-page booklet.
 The first page contains production and recording credits followed by a personal message of thanks from Marty Stuart, the producer of Andy’s Christmas CD.
 The third and fourth pages are a message of thanks from Andy himself and a brief history of how he approached Marty Stuart to produce this CD.

-Starting with the fifth page, the songs are listed with performing artists, arrangers and orchestra directions under each song title.
+Starting with the fifth page, the songs are listed with performing artists, arrangers and orchestra directors under each song title.
 On the opposite side of the printed pages are photos of Andy in different settings.
 Some by himself, some with his wife and one with his dog.
 The back of the booklet gives a brief history of Andy’s 1956 Martin guitar.

 So, the artwork and information included is very good.
 This CD performed very well on the Billboard Christmas chart, going as high as # 27 in 2003.